 The Group has leases for land and buildings and related facilities, IT equipment and some vehicles.
-With the exception of short-term leases each lease is reflected on the balance sheet as a Right-of-Use asset and a Lease
+With the exception of short-term leases each lease is reflected on the balance sheet as a Right-of-Use asset and a Lease Liability.

-Liability.
 The Group classifies its Right-of-Use assets in a consistent manner to its Property, Plant and Equipment (see note 8).

 Leases of vehicles are generally limited to a term of 1 year.
 Leases of land and buildings generally have a lease term ranging from 1 to 7 years.
-Ground leases have lease terms ranging between 23 years and 75 years.
-Office equipment generally has a lease term ranging from 1 to 5 years.
+Ground leases have remaining lease terms ranging between 22 years and 74 years.
+Office equipment generally has a lease term ranging from 1 to 4 years.

 Each lease generally imposes a restriction that unless there is a contractual right for the Group to sublet the asset to another party, the Right-Of-Use asset can only be used by the Group.
 Leases are non-cancellable.
-For leases of buildings the group must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.
+For leases of buildings the Group must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.

-The below table describes the nature of the Group's leasing activities by type of Right-of-Use asset recognised on the balance sheet.
+The following table describes the nature of the Group's leasing activities by type of Right-of-Use asset recognised on the balance sheet.

 Right-of-use asset Number of right-of-use assets leased Range of remaining lease term (years) Average remaining lease term (years) Number of leases with extension options Number of leases with termination options

-Land 3 23 - 75 47 2 2
+Land 3 22 - 74 46 3 2

-Buildings 2 1 - 5 4 0 0
+Buildings 3 2 - 3 2 1 1

-Motor vehicles 5 1 - 1 1 5 5
+Motor vehicles 8 1 1 8 7

-Plant and equipment 1 5 5 0 0
+Plant and equipment 1 4 4 - 1

 The use of extension and termination options gives the Group added flexibility in the event it has identified more suitable premises in terms of costs and/or location.
-The group includes the extension or termination options where it is reasonability certain to be exercised.
+The Group includes the extension or termination options where it is reasonability certain to be exercised.
 The Group subsequently reviews this if there is a significant event or change in circumstances beyond its control.